TravelTao/xhub-java-sdk/payout/Readme.md

                     break;
                 case "balance":
+                    // callback data: { "event": "balance", "id": "xxxxxxx", "amount": }
+                    // xCurrency Hub online platform also has balance, so this useless.
                     // TODO:: when get balance notify, check the amount

                     break;
                 default:
                     return new NotifyResponseData("400", "Not Found Event.");